 Error #916, Error #917 Not currently used.

-Error #918 seen when trying to download Mistral software means the downloader's IP address has been barred from accessing Mistral's intellectual property.
-Those affected will need to contact Mistral Associates to ask for an explanation of the reasons and (if appropriate) to appeal to have the bar lifted.
-Feedback.
-In the event the bar is not lifted following appeal then Mistral Associates reserves its right to not enter into any further correspondence on the matter.
+Error #918 or #920 seen when trying to install Mistral software means that installation is blocked.
+In the event the block is not lifted following appeal then Mistral Associates reserves its right to not enter into any further correspondence on the matter.
+Feedback

 Note: It is possible that an attempt to install fails due to more than one cause.
 However only one Error # code will be displayed.
 This being the most 'date sensitive'.
 For example a 'one time use only' code that is being attempted to use to install a second time would normally display an Error #914 code.
 However if that code was requested and generated more than 30 days before being applied again then Error #915 code will prevail and be displayed instead.
 If in doubt then consult Mistral via the Feedback form.
 Although in the first instance reading the simple to follow installation instructions might help!